Frequently asked questions (FAQs).

 How do I pay the attendance fee?

-We heartily encourage everyone planning to attend Auction Night to register for their bidder card in advance no later than Mar.
-2. Advance registration is vital to enabling us to know the quantity of food and drinks we need to prepare so no one has to go hungry.
+We heartily encourage everyone planning to attend Auction Night to register for their bidder card (registration link coming in early 2018) in advance, no later than Mar.
+1. Advance registration is vital to enabling us to know the quantity of food and drinks we need to prepare so no one has to go hungry.
 Plus, lots of people registering for bid cards on Auction Night creates a long line out the door, which means you might be waiting in the cold until you can get in.